+Summary:

+8/15 companies think multiple QoE measurements can be included in one MeasReportAppLayer message; while 7/15 companies think only one QoE measurements can be included in one MeasReportAppLayer message.
+No majority views on this question, it is proposed to discuss this question online.

+Proposal 13: RAN2 discussed whether multiple QoE measurements or only one QoE measurement can be included in one MeasReportAppLayer message.

 Issue 2-2: Unknown Report from Application Layer

 Contribution [4] discusses what AS layer should do if receiving unknow QoE report from application layer.
 The scenario is that UE access layer receives from Application layer a QoE report that does not correspond to any of the QoE configuration in AS.
 It is proposed that UE forwards to Network the QoE report for which it has valid configuration.